kgiszewski/LearnUmbraco7/Chapter 20 - Azure/01- Slots.md

 ![topology.png](assets/topology.png)

 The reason for the preprod and production being connected to the same media and DB, this ensures that no resources are lost between swaps.

+>You should probably disable auto sync stuff such as uSync.
+Perform import operations manaully using those packages instead.